Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypermagmas

 \subsection{Closed monoidal structures}

-Just as $\HMag$ has its limits and colimits created by the forgetful functor $U$ to $\Set$, so we now describe a closed monoidal structure that is similarly created by $U$.
+Just as $\HMag$ has its limits and colimits lifted along the forgetful functor $U$ to $\Set$, so we now describe a closed monoidal structure that is similarly lifted via $U$.
 For hypermagmas $G$ and $H$, one can naively endow the set of all morphisms from $G$ to $H$ with a hyperoperation in the following way: for $f,g \in \HMag(G,H)$, define

 Under the usual identification of the set of all functions $f \colon G \to H$ with a Cartesian power as

 the hyperoperation of the product $H^G = \prod_{x \in G} H$ can be viewed as a hyperoperation on the set of functions $\Set(G,H)$.
 Then~\eqref{eq:hyperoperation} is simply the restriction of this hyperoperation to the subset $\HMag(G,H) \subseteq \Set(G,H)$.